Odawara District

 "Nice girls," said Matlock, raising his brow.
 "Members?"

-"Nope.
+“Nope.
 Triffs.
-With a capital 'T.' Got picked up before I got here."
+With a capital T. Got picked up before I got here.”

-"No possibility, eh?" asked Matlock.
+“No possibilities, eh?” asked Matlock.

-"Well, there're triffs and then there are triffs."
-Thackeray picked the bag of mikons off the scale and put them in his basket.
-"Okay," he said, "I'll keep an open mind.
+Thackeray took the bag of mikans off the scale and put them into his basket.
+“Okay,” he said.
+“I’ll keep an open mind.
 But by the rules.
-Parent permission and all."
+Parent permission and all.”

 "Hey, I've got no expectations.
 I just met them."

-For bike-riders, the plastic bags were a blessing.
+For bike riders, the plastic bags were a blessing.
 Thackeray preferred to sling his groceries over one shoulder and steer with one hand, while Matlock looped the bags through his handlebars and kept them out of the spokes by banging them with his knees.

 Thackeray pulled the collar of his jacket over his head and leaned into the rain.
-Matlock held a red fifteen-liter container over his head as he ran down the street.
+Matlock held a red fifteen liter container over his head as he ran down the street.
 They ducked under the awning of a fruit and vegetable market to catch their breath.

 "Winter."